-Having said that, the following categories are used frequently by sports nutritionists such as Liz Applegate, PhD (UC Davis) and Jennifer Neily, MS, RD (Cooper Clinic), and are also the categories used in a recent analysis of these products by ConsumerLab.com.
+Having said that, the following categories are used frequently by sports nutritionists such as Liz Applegate, PhD (UC Davis) and Jennifer Neily, MS, RD (Cooper Clinic), and are also the categories used in an analysis of these products by ConsumerLab.com.

 AthleteInMe.com® groups bars into the following 4 categories:

 - High-Protein bars

 - Meal-Replacement bars